bifromqio/bifromq-docs/website/docs/06_plugin/1_auth_provider.md

 }
 ```

 Successful authentication returns an Ok structure with tenantId, userId, and optionally additional metadata in attrs, which is copied to ClientInfo.
-A Reject return indicates failure due to incorrect authentication
-info (BadPass), unauthorized access (NotAuthorized), or internal errors (Error), detailed in optional fields.
+A Reject return indicates failure due to incorrect authentication info (BadPass), unauthorized access (NotAuthorized), or internal errors (Error), with detailed explanations in optional fields.

 ## Authorization

-BifroMQ checks permissions for Publish, Subscribe, and Unsubscribe actions with:
+BifroMQ checks permissions for Publish, Subscribe, and Unsubscribe actions via:

 ```java
 CompletableFuture<CheckResult> checkPermission(ClientInfo client, MQTTAction action);
 ```

-The `checkPermission` method efficiently processes authorization without blocking to ensure high performance.
-Importantly, it leverages ClientInfo received from successful authentication, including metadata that can be utilized for JWT-like
-authentication and authorization mechanisms.
-This metadata, which contains authorization information similar to JWT claims, allows for flexible and secure access control strategies.

-Moreover, the permission check method is agnostic to the MQTT client protocol version, ensuring consistent authorization enforcement across different MQTT versions.

-For MQTT 5.0 clients, MQTTAction transparently passes UserProperties from the client's Control Packets.
-This feature enables the implementation of more sophisticated and custom authorization logic by allowing access to additional
-client-provided information.
+Ensuring the `checkPermission` method's implementation is efficient and non-blocking is critical to prevent any negative impact on messaging performance.
+The method leverages ClientInfo with metadata returned from authentication, enabling JWT-like authentication and authorization mechanisms.
+Additionally, the permission check method is not differentiated by the client's MQTT protocol version.
+However, for clients using MQTT 5.0, the MQTTAction object will contain UserProperties from the Control Packets.

-In cases where authorization fails for MQTT 5.0 clients, UserProperties included in the return result are relayed back to the client within the corresponding MQTT Control Packets' UserProperties.
-This capability facilitates problem
+In cases of authorization failure for MQTT 5.0 clients, UserProperties included in the result are relayed back to the client within the corresponding MQTT Control Packets' UserProperties, aiding in problem diagnosis.
-diagnosis by providing clients with feedback on the reason for authorization failure.

-Implementers are encouraged to make the check method's implementation lightweight and non-blocking to avoid negatively impacting BifroMQ’s messaging performance.
-The arguments and return type are defined as Protobuf objects as well.
+The checkPermission method's parameters and return type are also defined by Protobuf.

 #### [ClientInfo](https://github.com/bifromqio/bifromq/blob/main/bifromq-common-type/src/main/proto/commontype/ClientInfo.proto)